THE VISIONARY LEADERS & ARTISTS

 Art Deco Furnishings

-Many of the furnishings throughout The City Club are original and have been carefully restored.
-Some of the standout pieces are found in The City Club Café: the massive black marble and brass table, which had never been moved prior to a 1988 renovation; cocktail tables of black Bakelite and chrome, modern materials of the 1930s; game tables of copper and glass; and carved sofa legs featuring animals in repose, crafted by Italian artist Raymond Puccinelli (1904–1986).
+Many of the furnishings throughout The City Club of San Francisco are original and have been carefully restored.
+Some of the standout pieces are found in The City Club of San Francisco Café: the massive black marble and brass table, which had never been moved prior to a 1988 renovation; cocktail tables of black Bakelite and chrome, modern materials of the 1930s; game tables of copper and glass; and carved sofa legs featuring animals in repose, crafted by Italian artist Raymond Puccinelli (1904–1986).
 Sloan designed the Ionic-style bronze benches and the lighted console.
 The glass panels in The Grand Salon, crafted in the 1930s, were imported from Paris.

 Investing in the Past and the Future